-37 Must notice of termination be given prior to dismissal?
+39 Must notice of termination be given prior to dismissal?
 May an employer provide pay in lieu of notice?

 The US Worker Adjustment and Retraining Notification Act (WARN) applies in Puerto Rico to mass layoffs requiring advance notice under certain circumstances.
 Under WARN, pay in lieu of notice may be provided in certain circumstances.
 See the United States chapter for further information.
+Puerto Rico does not have a local WARN statute.

-38 In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?
+40 In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?

-As noted in question 37, WARN applies in Puerto Rico, including its pay in lieu of notice provisions, which provide that an employer that violates the WARN notice requirement is liable to each affected employee for an amount equal to back pay and benefits for the period of violation up to 60 days.
+WARN applies in Puerto Rico, including its pay in lieu of notice provisions, which provide that an employer that violates the WARN notice requirement is liable to each affected employee for an amount equal to back pay and benefits for the period of violation up to 60 days.
 See the United States chapter for further information.